Quitting sugar is one of the most challenging diet changes, but also one of the most powerful and rewarding ones.

 Reducing or better even, eliminating refined sugar from your diet is sure to improve your health significantly.

-If you want to learn more about what sugar does to your body I recommend checking out dr. Mercola’s website.
+If you want to learn more about what sugar does to your body I really recommend checking out dr. Mercola’s website.

 He shares a lot of good information about sugar and the effects on your health.